microsoft/vscode-chrome-debug/CONTRIBUTING.md

 * Run `npm install -g gulp` and `npm install`
     * You may see an error if `bufferutil` or `utf-8-validate` fail to build.
 These native modules required by `ws` are optional and the adapter should work fine without them.
 * Run `gulp build`
+    * This error is expected until someone patches the es6-promise dts in typings - `typings\main\ambient\es6-promise\index.d.ts(76,2): error TS2309: An export assignment cannot be used in a module with other exported elements.`

 ## Debugging